 Drawing on behavioral science research and human-centered design, the ideas42 team and CCA partners generated a list of design ideas to address barriers to repayment.
 We then developed prototypes of the design ideas and conducted multiple rounds of user testing with 29 clients, obtaining feedback on the resonance, relevance, and relatability of each intervention.
+Finally, we partnered with a New Jersey–based credit counseling agency to test the designs with DMP clients who had missed a payment between March 4 and April 5, 2024.

-The pilot included four interventions, detailed below and accompanied by quotes form actual clients who were exposed to the designs.
-Finally, we detail the results of the intervention.
+Each of these designs is detailed below, accompanied by quotes from actual clients who were exposed to the designs.
+We then detail the results of the pilot.

 We developed a series of text messages aimed at 1) reminding clients to make payments after a missed payment and 2) encouraging them to reach out if they could not make the payment.